jdersch/PERQemu/PERQemu/Readme.txt

 PERQemu versions through 0.4.5 focused exclusively on PERQ-1 support.
 Before the Great Refactoring (v0.5.0 and beyond) the WinForms-based emulator could run only the PERQ-1 "old" Z80 with a single Shugart hard disk.
 While the emulation was fairly complete, the options for OS and software to run were limited.
+While the v0.5.0 release is a pretty major leap in functionality and the available software base has expanded greatly, it still only emulates PERQ-1 configurations.

-This current experimental branch is undergoing major structural changes to allow all of the PERQ-1 and PERQ-2 models to be emulated.
-This includes the "new" Z80 (enabling PERQ-1 models to run newer OS versions) and support for all of the PERQ-2 models as well.
-As soon as the experimental branch is stable and can reliably run the PERQ-1 as before, it will be merged back into "master" and released.
-Ongoing development will bring additional releases as new models, features and peripherals are incorporated.
+Work on the experimental branch now shifts to expanded emulation options, adding new peripheral support (Ethernet, laser printer) and bug fixes, plus some new UI features along the way.
+PERQ-2 support will then follow; see the (tentative) roadmap below.
 Please check back often for updates!

 1.3 System Requirements